 Tips for Using Baking Soda

 - Both the baking-soda-and vinegar and the baking-soda-and-salt methods can be used to clean and freshen your garbage disposal.
 You may be able to cut the required amounts of baking soda, water, vinegar, and salt in half for use in your disposal.
 Such cleaning will remove the odors that sometimes linker in garbage disposals.

-Try putting baking soda down the drain without rinsing when you are going on vacation or even just a weekend trip.
+- Try putting baking soda down the drain without rinsing when you are going away vacation or even just for a weekend trip.
 It will help reduce odors that may develop while you are gone.
 There's not much worse than coming home to a smelly drain.
-Just flush the baking soda out of the drain with hot water or hot vinegar followed by hot water when you return.
+When you return, just flush the baking soda out of the drain with hot water or hot vinegar followed by hot water.

 Benefits of Baking Soda and Drains

-Using baking soda to clean your drains and garbage disposal eliminates harsh chemicals that may leave odors and residue in your sinks.
+- Using baking soda to clean your drains and garbage disposal is an environmentally friendly solution that eliminates harsh chemicals that may leave odors and residue in your sinks.

-Using baking soda for these jobs can be friendly to your wallet too, especially if you recycle the boxes you use in the freezer or fridge when they are no longer as fresh.
-I like to buy baking soda boxes in bulk since it can be used in so many different ways.
-Baking soda works well on many surfaces in your home.
+- Using baking soda for these jobs can be friendly to your wallet too, especially if you recycle the boxes you use in the freezer or refrigerator when they are no longer as fresh.
+You can buy boxes of baking soda in bulk since it has so many uses around the house.
+For example, baking soda is a multi-purpose assistant in the laundry.